What is Sleep Apnea?

 Signs and Symptoms of Sleep Apnea

 Sometimes, it’s tough to tell if your sleep is truly as restful as it should be.
 But your body might be dropping hints that something’s amiss.
-We want you to be in the know when it comes to recognizing the signs of sleep apnea in Austin.
+We want you to be in the know when it comes to recognizing the signs of sleep apnea.
 Review the symptoms below:

 - Loud and Persistent Snoring: If your or your partner’s snoring is loud enough to wake you up, sleep apnea could be the cause.